naasking/Dynamics.NET/README.md

 If a type is transitively immutable, no mutation will ever be observable via any runtime instance.
-If a type is mutable, then mutation will be visible given any instance.
+If a type is mutable, then mutation will be observable given any instance.

-If a type is Mutability.Maybe, then whether mutation is visible depends on runtime data.
+If a type is Mutability.Maybe, then whether mutation is observable depends on runtime data.
 You can determine actual mutability for certain via:

     bool isMutable = Type<T>.IsMutable(instance);